QRN: 603/2496/X - NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning

 The knowledge elements of the course will be assessed through assignments which you will submit to your online portfolio, which your Personal Support Tutor will assess for you.

-The practical elements of the course will be covered through a combination of direct observation by a Teaching Assistant College Assessor, and reflective diaries and professional discussions.
+The practical elements of the course will be covered through a combination of direct observation by your work place mentor and reflective diaries and professional discussions.

 How long does it take